AlexiaDelorme/project-spacex/README.md

 Page with contact form and the google map location of the company.

 ###### Feature 4 - Scientists page
 Page with information for scientists and businesses that would like to organize scientific research trips.
 The page provides information on the selection process.
-There is a button to get redirected back to the contact form.
+There is a button to get redirected to the contact page.

 ###### Feature 5 - Trips by destination page
 Presentation of all the destinations available.
 For each destination, the following information is provided: